fractal-code/meteor-azure/README.md

     * MONGO_OPLOG_URL - Optional: Recommended with multiple instances
     * METEOR_SETTINGS - Optional: e.g from your settings.json
     * METEOR_AZURE_ROOT - Optional: Path to your .meteor directory **IF** it's nested (format as "foo\bar\\")
+    * METEOR_AZURE_NOCACHE - Optional: Clears cache when set to any value (increases build times)

 ### Setup instructions